 Stay on the bright side of the road this winter

 “It is hard to believe that some drivers and cyclists choose to leave their car lights off on early morning or late afternoon journeys when light is low and visibility is so poor.
-Other drivers seem to think it’s acceptable to have broken or defective lights, or to use fog lights when there’s no fog.
+Others think it’s alright to drive with broken or defective lights, or to use fog lights when there’s no fog.

 “We urge drivers to check their lights, clean their lights and use their lights, as this will make a big difference in reducing their risk of a collision.

-GEM offers four simple tips that will help reduce high-risk moments or collisions caused by ‘invisible’ road users:
+GEM has five simple tips that will help reduce high-risk moments or collisions caused by poor or defective lighting:

-- If you’re a car driver, get familiar with the light settings.
+- If you’re a driver, familiarise yourself with the light settings on your car.
+Know which lights come on automatically, and which you need to turn on yourself.
 Make sure you switch on your front and rear lights, but avoid blinding others with full beam or fog lights when not necessary.

 - Don’t rely on automatic light settings and daytime running lights.
 If you do, you will find that your lighting to the front will be inadequate, while lighting to the rear will be non-existent.